aescerr/codecompanion-spinners.nvim/README.md

 ## 🌟 Project Sharing

-This project was vide coded using AI and made publicly available to help other Neovim users enhance their CodeCompanion experience with beautiful, customizable spinners.
+This project was vibe coded using AI and made publicly available to help other Neovim users enhance their CodeCompanion experience with beautiful, customizable spinners.
 The code is freely available for anyone to use, modify, and contribute to.

 ## 🙏 Acknowledgements